eduardomcm/VelociraptorCompetition/README.md

   This artifact will use the vad() plugin to enumerate the memory regions of each running process, and return regions marked as PAGE_EXECUTE_READWRITE ('xrw') to find possibly injected processes.
-  Out of the pages marked as 'xrw', it performs a yara scan to find and return hits on regions containing PE Headers.
+  Out of the pages marked as 'xrw', it performs a Yara scan to find and return hits on regions containing PE Headers.

   Out of the regions containing the PE Headers, it will then use the parse_pe() plugin to try and